Fire motorcycle: Taiwan

+United Arab Emirates

+Fire motorcycles are used in the United Arab Emirates.

 United Kingdom

 In the United Kingdom, the Merseyside Fire and Rescue Service has operated a number of fire motorcycles in different roles since 2005.
 In July 2010, they became the first fire service in the UK to deploy fire motorcycles specially equipped to fight fires.
 The two BMW R1200RT trial bikes are fitted with two 25 L canisters filled with water and foam and a high powered 30 m long jet hose.
 They are to be used to combat small fires, and to free up main fire appliances.
 They were to undergo a six-month trial, with the prospect of being adopted by other forces if found to be effective.
 Since 2005, Merseyside had been using a fire motorcycle to attend automated fire alarm calls in Liverpool to assess situations ahead of the arrival of main appliances, due to rising traffic congestion, and because most of these automated calls are false alarms.
 In 2007, Merseyside also introduced two Honda quad-bikes for fire safety awareness campaigns, and possibly for operational use to fight woodland or grass fires.

-A number of UK fire services also operate fire motorcycles; not to fight fires or aid fire response times, but instead to promote safe motorcycle riding.
-Bikes are operated in this role by the fire services of East Sussex, West Sussex, North Wales, Kent, and Northumberland.
+A number of other UK fire services also operate fire motorcycles; not to fight fires or aid fire response times, but instead to promote safe motorcycle riding.
+Motorcycles are operated in this role by the fire services of Devon and Somerset, East Sussex, West Sussex, North Wales, Kent, and Northumberland.
 The Northumberland fire motorcycle was later fitted with an external automatic defibrillator and trauma care kit allowing it to also be used as a response vehicle for road traffic accidents.

-United States
+United States of America

 Fire motorcycles are very uncommon in the United States of America.
+The Daytona Beach Fire Department has had a Motor Medic team in continuous operation since 1994.
 In September 2012, the Los Angeles City Fire Department started a trial run studying the use of a motorcycle response team for brush fires, and to aid during times of heavy congestion.
+Other areas in the US, including Miami-Dade, New York, Seattle, Lansing, Michigan, have explored the use of alternative vehicles for EMS response, specifically bicycles, quad bikes, and electric carts.